realA10001986/Dash-Gauges/README.md

 ## Time travel

-For "time travel", you need to install a "Time Travel" button.
+To trigger a "time travel" stand-alone, you need to install a "Time Travel" button.
 Pressing that button briefly will let the Dash Gauges play their time travel sequence.
-For my DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/README-DIY.md#connecting-a-tcd-to-the-dash-gauges-by-wire) for how to wire that button.
+For my DIY solution, please see [here](https://github.com/realA10001986/Dash-Gauges/blob/main/README-DIY.md#connecting-a-time-travel-button) for how to wire that button.

 Other ways of triggering a time travel are available if a [Time Circuits Display](#connecting-a-time-circuits-display) is connected.